-We haven’t tested the vitamin and mineral content of the current range of bars yet (it’s very expensive).
-But we know from tests on prototypes that they’ll probably contain most of the micronutrients you’d expect them to based on their ingredients (which is a lot).
-They’re likely to be high in Biotin (B7), vitamin A (through the conversion of beta-carotene) and potassium, and a good source of various others.
+We haven’t fully analysed the vitamin and mineral content of the current range of bars yet (it’s very expensive).
+But we know from limited tests that they’ll probably contain most of the micronutrients you’d expect them to based on their ingredients (which is a lot).
+For instance, they’re likely to be high in Biotin (B7), vitamin A (through the conversion of beta-carotene) and potassium, and a good source of various others.

 We’d recommend eating the bars as soon as possible though, and they shouldn’t be seen as a substitute for fresh veg.